Joanna Gleason

-Joanna Gleason (née Hall; born June 2, 1950) is a Canadian-American actress and singer, known for her performances in theatrical musicals and plays, and on film and television.
+Joanna Hall Gleason Sarandon (born June 2, 1950) is a Canadian actress, known for her performances in theatrical musicals and plays, and on film and television.

 In theatre, Gleason originated the role of the Baker's Wife in Stephen Sondheim and James Lapine's Into the Woods on Broadway, for which she won the Tony Award for Best Leading Actress in a Musical and the Drama Desk Award for Outstanding Featured Actress in a Musical in 1988.
 She also received Tony nominations for her performances in A Day in the Death of Joe Egg (1985) and Dirty Rotten Scoundrels (2005).
 Her notable film appearances include supporting roles in Woody Allen's Hannah and Her Sisters (1986) and Crimes and Misdemeanors (1989), and Paul Thomas Anderson's Boogie Nights (1997).
 On television she has appeared in ER, Friends, The West Wing, The Good Wife and The Affair.

 Early life

 Gleason is the daughter of Monty and Marilyn Hall.
 By the time of her birth, her father was working for Toronto radio stations and had changed his name from "Halparin" to "Hall".
-He later started his TV career and went on to fame as host of Let's Make a Deal.
+He later started a television career and went on to fame as host of Let's Make a Deal.

-Hall graduated from Beverly Hills High School in 1968.
+Hall graduated from Beverly Hills High School (BHHS) in 1968.
 She was in the school's productions of The Music Man, The Mikado, The Grass Harp, and The Madwoman of Chaillot.
-In high school, Gleason received acting instruction from John Ingle, the soap opera star, who taught at BHHS from 1955 to 1985.
+In high school, Gleason received acting instruction from John Ingle, later known as Edward Quartermaine on General Hospital, who taught at BHHS from 1955 to 1985.
 She continued her education at UCLA, then Occidental College, from which she graduated.
 Gleason has been a teacher herself, holding classes and workshops all over the country.